Cyberattack could squeeze supply of Clorox wipes

-You may have a harder time getting some Clorox wipes–and it has nothing to do with COVID-19.
+(WXIN) – You may have a harder time getting Clorox wipes — and it has nothing to do with COVID-19.

 The Clorox Company disclosed this week in a filing with the Securities and Exchange Commission (SEC) that a cyberattack has disrupted its business operations.